EN10/Speech-to-Text-WaveNet/README.md

 #Speech-to-Text-WaveNet#

 Based on: https://github.com/buriburisuri/speech-to-text-wavenet
-With file dependancies and pre-trained model for recognize.py
+With file dependancies and pre-trained model in assets folder for recognize.py

 Install
 -